wscneto/fuzzy-temperature-regulation/README.md

-# fuzzy-temperature-regulation
+# Fuzzy temperature regulation
-Python implementation of a fuzzy inference system to regulate the temperature of a shower.
+Python implementation of a fuzzy inference system for temprature regulation.